 4) The Thought of Anselm of CanterburyI started my first serious work on Anselm -- never published -- more than a decade ago.
 For a long time, I was mainly fascinated with Anselm's unum argumentum, not only with the aspect of it which Intro books call the "ontological argument", but also with other aspects, such as God's paradoxically harmonious justice and mercy.
 Even more than to Anselm's metaphysics, I have been attracted to his moral theory, which, like pretty much every other area of his thought, has to be pieced together from his various treatises, letters, the account of his life, his Dicta, the anselmian portions of the de simultudinibus, and his prayers.
 Over the years, I have written papers teasing out Anselm's views on these matters, including simplicity, freedom, punishment, personality, practical rationality, eternal life, and justice's ontological status.

-My plans for books an Anselm may seem in parts overly ambitious, not only because they assume that I can actually carry out the work, but also because one might doubt whether there really is enough material on these matters to sift through and systematically reconstruct in Anselm's works.
-The book I am working on currently lays out Anselm's moral theory as fully as possible, comparing his own to other approaches.
+My plans for books an Anselm may seem in parts overly ambitious, not only because they assume that I can actually carry out the work, but also because one might doubt whether there really is enough material on these matters to sift through and systematically reconstruct in Anselm's works!
+One book I am working on currently lays out Anselm's moral theory as fully as possible, comparing his own to other approaches.
 While I work on this first book, I gather material and reflections for a shorter, more metaphysically oriented book on Anselm and time, eternity, God, and human being.
-I'm also working on studies about God, justice, and mercy that will eventually be turned into a book-length study as well.
+I've also written three studies about God, justice, and mercy that will eventually be turned into a book-length study as well.

 Most of Anselm's works have been translated into English, but not all, so I started slowly translating the portions of the De similitudinibus which two great Anselm scholars have determined to be genuinely Anselmian, and which they label the De humanibus moribus.
 Given De similitudinibus' importance in medieval spirituality, I've decided to translate the whole of it.
 I also have in mind going on to translate some of the other pseudo-Anselmian texts from Latin to English.

 5) G.W.F.
-Hegel's Phenomenology of SpiritAt one time in graduate school, if you had asked me who my favorite thinker was, I'd have immediately and enthusiastically answered that it was Hegel -- someone I'm still quite fond of even today, nearly two decades later.
+Hegel's Phenomenology of SpiritAt one time in graduate school, if you had asked me who my favorite thinker was, I'd have immediately and enthusiastically answered that it was Hegel - someone I'm still quite fond of even today, nearly two decades later.
 Back then, taking a Hegel seminar, I used a second-edition of the Phaenomenologie des Geistes, in the old Fraktur script (which I'd learned to read), that amazingly was available in the SIUC library.
 I also led a semester-long reading group and held private tutorials on Hegel for other students.
-When I had to take a "special thinker" preliminary exam, it was Hegel who I selected, and the advice given was "just memorize the entire structure of the Phenomenology. . . and these parts of the Science of Logic as well."

-Although one of my earliest publications was on Hegel -- and I did start writing a few other pieces as well -- I ended up focusing on other thinkers in my published work.
+Although one of my earliest publications was on Hegel, I ended up focusing on other thinkers in my published work.
 I did get to teach Hegel once in a while, and did go back and reread from time to time.
-What changed all of this was, again, requests from my YouTube audience -- they wanted more Hegel.
+What changed all of this was requests from my YouTube audience.
 So, I thought about how that might be done, and I eventually settled on the perhaps overly ambitious project that is now called Half-Hour Hegel.

 6) The Issue of Christian PhilosophyThe thinker I ended up researching and writing upon for my dissertation was a controversial Catholic figure from the 20th century, Maurice Blondel.
 Much of his work remains untranslated, and in the early 2000s, I started looking at some of his pieces on the notion of Christian philosophy, written in the course of some debates that took place in the 1930s about that very same topic.
 As it turned out, there was little English-language discussion of these debates, and what there was (with a few exceptions) gave a very partial and somewhat biased perspective on them.
 As I started following out leads, I got drawn into a research project that took half a decade, but culminated in my first book, Reason Fulfilled by Revelation: The 1930s Christian Philosophy Debates in France.